-We understand during the pandemic many physicians are providing virtual care to their patients and may not have access to their EMRs and fax machines.
-During this time, pharmacy professionals may have to deviate from this guidance, however, they are expected to validate prescriptions and ensure authenticity to the best of their ability.
+We understand that, during the pandemic, many physicians are not practicing in their offices or clinics and may not have access to their EMRs and fax machines.
+During this time, pharmacy professionals may have to deviate from our usual guidance; however, they are still expected to validate prescriptions and ensure authenticity to the best of their ability.

 Provision of services to personal care homes (PCHs)

-As of March 23, 2020, PCHs have been advised to limit all non-essential visitations, and so pharmacy professionals should exercise reduced physical contact service to PCHs to the greatest extent possible.
+During the pandemic, there may be times when PCHs are advised to limit all non-essential visitations.
+In these circumstances, pharmacy professionals should exercise reduced physical contact service to PCHs to the greatest extent possible.
 Consider the following: